 Goal 2: Management Strategies and Planning

-- Existence of plans designed to protect source water, as well as the spatial extent and population covered by these plans
+- Existence of plans designed to protect source water, as well as the population covered by these plans

 - Age of plan and applicable update cycles